jupiterbjy/jupiterbjy/README.md

 ### About me

 Hobby Pythonist who mainly uses _Python 3.9_.

-That's all for now, sadly.
+Preferred style is Pylint and black.

+Has high interest in overall areas related to HW/SW, yet to decide where I should be focusing on.

+Recently finished mandatory military services, and preparing to return to university.

 <!--
 **jupiterbjy/jupiterbjy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.